lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 ..  - Parameter type
 ..  - Parameter description

-.. `Guidance for the Debugging Section  <instruc_template.forTasks.html#debug>`_ .
+`Details about the Debugging Section  <instruc_template.forTasks.html#debug>`_ .

 Examples
 ========

-.. - This should be a self-contained example of using this task that can be tested by any reader.
+.. - Fill in a self-contained example of using this task that can be tested by any reader.

-..
-(Since nothing but the procCcd example is currently working in sfp tasks, those aren't very good prototypes currently here.
-We eventually need to figure out how to include these in CI, keep them updated, etc., which is a somewhat open q right now.)

-.. `Guidance for the Examples Subsection  <instruc_template.forTasks.html#examples>`_ .
+`Guidance for the Examples Subsection  <instruc_template.forTasks.html#examples>`_ .

 Algorithm details
 ====================

-.. - Extended description with mathematical details - this will require thinking on what the significant parts  of the algorithm are to be presented.
-Mathjax will be implemented  so that the math can be nicely displayed and written in straight tex  (through the **math** directive of reST).
+.. - Fill in an extended description with mathematical details - this will require thinking on what the significant parts  of the algorithm are to be presented.
+Mathjax will be implemented  so that the math can be nicely displayed and written in straight Latex  (through the **math** directive of reST).

-.. `Guidance for the Algorithm Details Section  <instruc_template.forTasks.html#algo>`_ .
+`Guidance for the Algorithm Details Section  <instruc_template.forTasks.html#algo>`_ .